ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 2. Two Pointer Technique
 3. String questions that can be solved using the above two technique
 #### Sliding Window Algorithm
-Sliding Window Algorith is a very popular problem solving techinque used in questions generally involving contigous array/string operations.
-The algo can help convert nested for loops into a single resulting in a O(N) complexity instead of O(N^2).
+Sliding Window Algorithm is a very popular problem solving techinque used in questions generally involving contigous array/string operations.
+The algo can help convert nested for loops into a single for loop, resulting in a O(N) complexity instead of O(N^2).

 The idea is to select a window of say size k.
-The window depicts the range of elements that we can have in access at a time for a particular operation.
-We then iterate this entire window of size k over the array by adding elements from the front and removing those form the back.
-This way in O(N) time in a single iteration elements in groups of k can be iterated over.
+The window depicts the range of elements that we can have access at a time for a particular operation.
+We then iterate this entire window of size k over the array, that is move the window across the array, by adding elements from the right and removing from the left.
+The adding and removing can be reversed too but that depends from question to quetion.
+Using this technique in O(N) time, in a single iteration, elements in groups of k can be iterated over.

-For example if the task is to find the **maximum sum contigous subarray where the subarray size is atmost 3**.
-Once method to do it would be for every index i in the array, check if the array from i to i + k forms the answer we need.
+For example if the task is to find the **maximum sum contigous subarray where the subarray size is K**, what we are supposed to do is find the subarray of size K, with the maximum sum.
+One method to do it would be for every index i in the array, check if the array from i to i + k forms the answer we need.
 ```java
 int maxSum = 0;
 int currSum = 0;